dell-cloud-marketplace/docker-redmine/README.md

 ## Usage

-### 1. Start the container
+### 1. Start the Container
-If you wish to create data volumes, which will survive a restart or recreation of the container, please follow the instructions in [Advanced Usage](#advanced-usage).

 #### A. Basic Usage
-Start the container:
+To start the container with:

 * A named container ("redmine")
 * Ports 80, 443 (Nginx) and 3306 (MySQL port) exposed

-As follows:
+Do:

 ```no-highlight
 sudo docker run -d -p 80:80 -p 443:443 -p 3306:3306 --name redmine dell/redmine